 About the Project

-The Lawyer in the School program (LIS) offers on-site free legal help from Legal Aid attorneys as well as pro bono volunteer attorneys to student families in Cabell, Kanawha, Marion, Mercer, Preston, Taylor, and Wayne counties.
+The Lawyer in the School program (LIS) offers on-site free legal help from Legal Aid attorneys as well as pro bono volunteer attorneys to student families statewide in West Virginia.
 Their free walk-in legal clinics are designed to remove barriers to legal assistance by meeting families where they feel safe, comfortable, and familiar.

 LIS stabilizes the lives of vulnerable children and their families by helping resolve issues like eviction, disrupted income, and legal custody for caregivers, such as relatives who are caring for children.
 Through its work, the program seeks to stabilize families and improve educational outcomes.